lruzzier20/APCSFinalProject/README.md

 * ### 5/25/21:
   * Ish: Worked on motion for player and projectiles.
 Also created a system of tracking game attributes through Game class; currently game class manages player movement and keypresses
+  * Log: Created Invader class that will automatically move left, right, and down.
+Main class creates an ArrayList of these Invaders at designated positions.
+Coordinated "swarm" movement to follow